joyhe208/pkg_sqltranslate/README.rst

 Features
 --------
-- store database info in jsons --> DatabaseInfo class will use JSON data to cache a DatabaseInfo object example jsons:
+- Store database info in jsons --> DatabaseInfo class will use JSON data to cache a DatabaseInfo object example jsons:

-tableInfo = {
+tableInfo =
+{
     'climatic':
     {
         'temporal': True,